-Go page-by-page, section-by-section through a book proposal that secured a book deal so you understand what is expected in each area of content.
+Go page-by-page, section-by-section through a book proposal that secured a book deal so you understand what is expected in each content area.

 Discuss the foundation of a book proposal, including templates, necessary sections, optional sections, length, and more.

 Discuss the often dreaded "platform" area of a book proposal.
-I will recommend paths to take for those who have already built a strong platform and those who are just starting out.
+I will recommend paths for those who have already built a robust platform and those who are just starting.